testndev/articles/testing/300-web-app-testing-tools-benchmark.md

 As you can see, Selenium WebDriver (JavaScript version and the other) is **not a test framework** by itself, contrary to the 4 others.
 It is (only) a tool to automate browsers.
 If we want to use it for web-app testing purposes, we will need to integrate it with a testing framework (like Mocha, Jest, etc.).

 In many articles/posts/videos, Selenium WebDriver is often compared to Cypress and/or Playwright, as it was, before them, the most popular open-source tool for web-app testing for many years.
 And it is still popular today.
-We will compare it to the 4 others in this article.
+I will compare it to the 4 others in this article.

-We will try to take this into account in our comparison, and for code examples, we will use a JavaScript testing framework (here Jest) to compare the 5 tools.
+We will try to take this into account in our comparison, and for code examples, I will use a JavaScript testing framework (here Jest) to compare the 5 tools.

 ## Popularity of the 5 tools

 One of the criteria to choose a tool is its popularity.
 The more popular a tool is, the more likely it is to be maintained, to have a large community, and to have a lot of resources available (tutorials, plugins, etc.).

-To have an overview of "popularity" of each tool, we used indicators retrieved on NPM, GitHub and Google.
+To have an overview of "popularity" of each tool, I used indicators retrieved on NPM, GitHub and Google.

 Of course, the popularity of a tool is not the only criterion to take into account when choosing a tool.
 But it is an important one.

-In the ["**popularity of the 5 web-app. testing tools**" sub-page](./300-web-app-testing-tools-benchmark-popularity.html), we compare the popularity of the 5 tools, using several indicators.
+In the ["**popularity of the 5 web-app. testing tools**" sub-page](./300-web-app-testing-tools-benchmark-popularity.html), I compare the popularity of the 5 tools, using several indicators.

 As by mid-May 2025, the popularity of the 5 tools is as follows: